vcalderon2009/Red_Sequence_Evolution/references/README.rst

-For further information on how to use the scripts of this project, got the documentation shown above.
+For further information on how to use the scripts of this project, please see the documentation above.

 .. ----------------------------------------------------------------------------